capac/WorldDevelopment/README.md

 For the most part, I'm doing some exploratory analysis on some key indicators in the data set:

- * Percentage change of companies managed by women from 2009 to 2013.
+ * Percentage change of companies managed by women from 2009 to 2013, in the _changes-in-companies-run-by-women.ipynb_ notebook.